Our amazing animals...

 EcoWorld is home to over 150 animals, ranging from tiny starfish and crabs to 30 year old Tuatara and a large Stingray.

 We have primarily New Zealand species in our care with the exception of a few exotic species as we are a rehabilitation center and we take in animals that can no longer be cared for.

 Get up close with our large and local fish in the Main Tank.
 You'll expect to see plenty of Snapper, a couple of big and hungry Grouper, Red Moki, Trevally and our resident Short-Tail Stingray called Ray.

 The Shallows tank houses the smaller local fish.
-Species such as Terakihi, Red Gurnard, Kahawai, Red Cod and Snapper call this tank home.
+Species include Terakihi, Red Gurnard, Kahawai, Blue Cod and Snapper who call this tank home.

 The Packhorse Crayfish are the largest Crayfish species in the world and can grow up to a length of 60cm.

 Crayfish live on rocky reefs with plenty of crevasses where they can hide.
 As a nocturnal creature, they live in the cracks and holes in large groups during the day and venture out to feed at night.
 Crayfish are a bottom feeding scavenger that live on shellfish, crabs, small fish or anything else they can find.

 King salmon are an anadromous fish, adapted to life in fresh water and sea water.

 They are found mainly in the gravel rivers on the east coast of the South Island.